spyren/Mecrisp-Cube/README.md

 The STM tools work on Linux, Windows, and Mac.

+Tab size is 4 for C and assembler source files.
+Append ?ts=4 to the URL to change the tab-size.

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/your/project/tags).

 ## Authors